 - I tried dipping the coated berries directly into the sugar.
 But while the chocolate is wet, the dipping process will shift the coating and then it looks messy.
 I found that using a spoon and sprinkling across the berry about halfway up from the tip of the berry to the top of the chocolate worked much better.

-- I just only sprinkled sugar on the front of the berries, since that’s the only side that will be visible on a tray.
+- I only sprinkled sugar on the front of the berries, since that’s the side that will be visible when you place them on a serving tray.
 If you’re so inclined, you could try to sugar all the way around.

-- These red white and blue berries taste best on the day they’re made.
-They will start to sweat as they age, but my family still loved eating them on day two and three.
+- These red white and blue strawberries taste best on the day they’re made.
+They will start to sweat as they age, but my family still loved eating them on day number two and three.